 Why the Research?

 These insights and others facilitate study of Nigerians’ reactions to two critical issues that divided the country along the ethnicity trajectory in 2016.
-The study was carried in collaboration with a University don.
+The study was carried out in collaboration with a University don.
 Our main intention was to understand how Nigerians used the comment sections of selected Nigerian online newspapers to interact and discuss issues of agitation for secession and farmers-herders crises with a view to determining how the issues got the citizens to speak up or to stay silent.
 Speaking up was defined as the readers’ provision of relevant examples and evidences in support of the issues commented on, while staying silent was defined as readers’ deviation from the issues and stipulation of irrelevant examples and evidences in support of their arguments.

 By Exonyms, specific words used by readers while commenting which portrayed the three dominant ethnic groups— Hausa, Yoruba and Igbo—positively and negatively—were examined.
 Endonyms indicates self-designation created by the readers to establish dominance of one ethnic group over the other in line with the issues being discussed.
 Hostile was defined as intimidating situation which occurred among the readers while replying one another.
 Friendly and neutral signified mutual situation that existed during readers’ conversation on the two issues.

 Majority of the readers were found to be highly hostile towards other readers outside their ethnic groups while negotiating separation issues, but less hostile on the insecurity issues.
 To create fear of dominance, words within Exonyms classification were predominantly used by the readers while interacting among themselves on the insecurity issues.